Kron Reduction and Effective Resistance of Directed Graphs: Comparison with existing studies

 \subsection{Hitting probability metric}

-In this subsection, we introduce the \textit{hitting probability metric} defined in \cite{boyd2021metric} and give the relationship between the effective resistance and this metric. \begin{definition}(see \cite{boyd2021metric}) Let $(X_t)_{t=0}^{\infty}$ be a discrete-time Markov chain on the state space $[n]$ with irreducible transition matrix $P$, and let $\phi$ be the invariant distribution for $P$, i.e., $\phi P = \phi$.
+In this subsection, we introduce the \textit{hitting probability metric} defined in \cite{boyd2021metric} and describe the relationship between the effective resistance and this metric. \begin{definition}(see \cite{boyd2021metric}) Let $(X_t)_{t=0}^{\infty}$ be a discrete-time Markov chain in state space $[n]$ with an irreducible transition matrix $P$, and let $\phi$ be the invariant distribution for $P$; that is, $\phi P = \phi$.
 Then, the hitting probability metric $d^{\beta}: [n] \times [n] \to \R$ is defined as

 where $A^{\mathrm{hp}, \beta} = \left(A_{i, j}^{\mathrm{hp}, \beta}\right)_{i, j \in [n]} \in \R^{n \times n}$ is a normalized hitting probability matrix defined as

 where $\beta \in [1/2, \infty)$, and $P_{\mathrm{esc}}(i, j)$ is the probability, starting at $i$, that the walk reaches $j$ before returning to $i$. \end{definition}